Gsak3l/gsak3l/README.md

 # 💫About Me :
-Hi 👋, I'm George,
+Hi 👋, I'm George,<br>
 A passionate Software Engineer from Greece

-💼Big Data Analytics Engineer in UNIC
+💼Big Data Analytics Engineer in UNIC<br>
-👯Looking to collaborate in Machine Learning or Data Analysis Projects 📖Currently Learning about Hadoop and Spark
+👯Looking to collaborate in Machine Learning or Data Analysis Projects<br>
+📖Currently Learning about Hadoop and Spark<br>

 ## 🌐Socials